What Do Shrimp Eat?

 iStock.com/Mariusz-W

 The crustacean known as the shrimp is closely related to lobsters and crabs, but it has plenty of variety within its more immediate family line.
-There are roughly 600 shrimp species and 2,000 subspecies documented in the wild, and they can be found in every ocean and sea as well as in many freshwater sources.
-They’re also sometimes referred to as the “cockroaches of the sea”.
-It’s a sobriquet they’ve earned thanks for their reputation for eating anything within reach.
+There are over 2,000 documented shrimp species in the wild.
+They can be found in every ocean and sea, as well as in many freshwater sources.
+They’re also sometimes referred to as the “cockroaches of the sea.”
+It’s a nickname they’ve earned due to their reputation for eating anything within reach.
 But what do shrimp eat?
-While there are plenty of omnivores throughout the animal kingdom, few stretch the definition of the world as thoroughly as the shrimp.
+While there are plenty of omnivores throughout the animal kingdom, few stretch the definition of the word as thoroughly as the shrimp.
+Keep reading to find out exactly what shrimp eat.

-In more accurate terms, they’re what’s known as “opportunistic omnivores”.
-If it will fit inside the mouth of a shrimp, the shrimp is probably going to devour it.
-As a result, the shrimp’s diet consists of everything from plant matter to worms to other shrimp.
-These animals don’t discriminate between living and dead matter either.
-They’re just as likely to feast on the rotting corpse of a fish as they are to make a meal of plankton.
-As a result, the diet of shrimps is wholly dependent on their environment — and the fact that they typically occupy the sea, lake, or river floor means that their diets consist of what all the other animals have left behind.
-What do shrimp eat the majority of the time?
-In most environments, a bulk of a shrimp’s diet will be comprised of plankton.
+In general, shrimp are what’s known as “opportunistic omnivores.”
+A shrimp’s diet consists of everything from plant matter to worms to other shrimp.
+They also don’t discriminate between living and dead matter.
+They’re just as likely to feast on the remains of a fish as they are to make a meal of plankton.
+As a result, the diet of a shrimp is wholly dependent on its environment.
+Since shrimp typically occupy the sea, lake, or river floor, their diet consists of what all the other creatures have left behind.

 • Bacteria